Why won't my UTI clear up with antibiotics?

 The treatment prescribed without a urine culture may have a risk that antibiotics prescribed for the infection may not be the right one.

-It happens because the most commonly seen culprit for UTI is E.coli.
+This happens because the most commonly seen culprit for UTIs is E.coli.
 But what if you have a UTI infection due to a less common bacteria strain, fungi, or a virus?
-During this situation, a urine culture may help to find the exact cause and helps suggest an accurate treatment.
-But when it is not performed, and urinalysis is not done properly, there can be chances of missing the right antibiotic for the treatment.
-Also, such practice can potentially cause antibiotic resistance during a UTI treatment.
+During this situation, a urine culture may help to find the exact cause and help suggest an accurate treatment.
+However, when it is not performed, and urinalysis is not done correctly, there can be chances of missing the right antibiotic for the treatment.
+Also, such practice can cause antibiotic resistance during a UTI treatment.

-When It's Not Exactly a Urinary Tract Infection (UTI)
+When It's Not Exactly an Urinary Tract Infection (UTI)

 • Kidney infection